ambiot/documents/docs/source/ambd_micropython/AMB21/getting_started/mp_getting_started.rst

 Step 1.
 Installing the Driver
 -----------------------------

-First, connect AmebaD to the computer via Micro USB:
+First, connect AMB21/AMB22 to the computer via Micro USB:

 |4|

-| If this is the first time you connect AmebaD to your computer, the USB
-  driver for AmebaD will be automatic installed.
+If this is the first time you connect AmebaD to your computer, the USB driver for AMB21/AMB22 will be automatic installed.

-| If you have driver issue of connect board to your computer please go to https://ftdichip.com/drivers/ for USB driver.
+If you have driver issue of connect board to your computer please go to https://ftdichip.com/drivers/ for USB driver.

-| You can check the COM port number in Device Manager of your computer:
+You can check the :guilabel:`COM` port number in :guilabel:`Device Manager` of your computer:

 |5|